moderndatacompany/dataos.info/docs/resources/stacks/talos/local_set_up.md

     ```

     <aside class="callout">
     🗣 Before moving into the next steps make sure that your Depot is active.
+You can excute `dataos-ctl get -t depot` command on your terminal to check if Depot is active or not.

     </aside>